ZainRizvi/ZainRizvi.github.io/_posts/2019-08-07-so-good-they-can-t-ignore-you-key-ideas.md

 You're likely to enjoy any work that gives you the above three.

-Going deeper, great work tends to have the following traits (note that each of these falls under one of the above three keys):
+Going deeper, great work tends to have the following traits:

 * It lets you be **Creative**
 * The work has **Impact**
 * You can **Control** what you do

+Note that each of these falls under one of the above three keys

 # Develop Rare Skills to become Valuable

 Develop rare and valuable skills to stand out in your job.

 Cal calls these skills "capital" since these are the "money" that you can use to "purchase/acquire" higher value positions.